razbary/Stretch-CS2/README.md

 # Installing AHK
 - Go to the official AutoHotkey website: https://www.autohotkey.com/.
-- Download the latest version of AutoHotkey.
+- Download V1 of AHK.
 - Run the installer and follow the installation instructions.

 # Running the Script: